-At this time of year, as the leaves are falling from the trees and the air turns crisp, I like to wave goodbye to Autumn with a visit to Brighton’s “city of the dead” – also officially known as Woodvale Cemetery – a mind-blowing 70-acre cemetery complex in the centre of the city.
+At this time of year, as the leaves fall from the trees and the air turns crisp, I like to wave goodbye to Autumn at Brighton’s “city of the dead” – officially known as Woodvale Cemetery – a mind-blowing 70-acre cemetery complex in the centre of the city, most people overlook.

-I like to come here especially to walk around the Extra Mural Cemetery, an atmospheric Victorian burial ground with a haunting air, and so beautifully overgrown with mossy paths lined with wonky, ivy-covered gravestones.
-Let’s go for a stroll…
+I like to come here especially to walk the Tomb Trail around the Extra Mural Cemetery part of the complex, an atmospheric Victorian burial ground with a haunting air, and so beautifully overgrown with mossy paths lined with wonky, ivy-covered gravestones.
+Let me show you around…

 It opened in 1850 and is the oldest part of the giant cemetery complex which has expanded over time.
 What’s incredible is that despite how big this place is, it’s unlikely you’ll encounter another soul on a wander around, except perhaps the odd person using it as a shortcut into town, leaving flowers on a loved-one’s grave or the gardeners.
 In these quiet, deserted grounds, it’s easy to completely forget that you are in the middle of a busy city.

-An interesting way to explore the Victorian part of it is by following the ‘tomb trail’.
-This starts at the left of the Extra Mural Cemetery chapel – you’ll see the signs and yellow arrows on markers.
+The ‘tomb trail’starts at the left of the Extra Mural Cemetery chapel – you’ll see the signs and yellow arrows on markers.
 It immediately takes you up narrow steps and along winding overgrown pathways, covered in crunchy autumn leaves past all those perfectly weathered graves I was talking about earlier.

 This part of the cemetery was built at the city’s economic peak, and most of it is filled with elaborate and decorative Victorian crypts, tombs, graves and mausoleums commissioned by wealthy families of politicians, performers, aristocrats, soldiers and business owners.